 Each case study opens with a patient history and description of symptoms, and most are accompanied by a color image of the parasite described.
 Thought-provoking questions are posed, covering everything from diagnosis and the life cycle of the identified parasite to epidemiology and prevention.
 The questions stimulate discussion while emphasizing the relationship of diagnosis to patient care.
 Cases present new, emerging, and well-known parasites, and parasites infrequently encountered in the United States are included.
 The book concludes with a glossary of descriptive terms.

 Cases in Human Parasitology is an excellent reinforcement of material learned in a clinical or laboratory setting.
 It will be useful for pathology residents and infectious disease fellows in preparing for board exams and it will serve in continuing the education of medical technologists involved in diagnostic parasitology.

-Electronic only, 243 pages, full-color illustrations, index.
+Paperback, 243 pages, full-color illustrations, index.